Click to read general information about afghans

 About two years later we went to visit Alec Dalglish of the Knitting Craft Group.
 We spent a whole afternoon with him on our way back from a Maths conference (probably the same one where Half Measures was designed) We sat in his office whilst he pulled out one treasure after another.
 Many of these were fantastic crochet pieces by artists such as Jan Messent, James Walters and Sylvia Cosh.
-In a sudden flash I realised that the idea we had been sitting on for so long could be represented in crochet - we would have to abandon the strict rules we had adhered to for so long.
+In a sudden flash I realised that the idea we had been sitting on for so long could be represented in crochet -

 The first difficulty was drawing the curve at the level of complexity to fill a grid about four feet square.
 Ben (who is also a mathematician/ scientist) came to the rescue and drew several superimposed curves, in different colours, until we reached the one we needed.